TwksqR/Blackjack/README.md

 - A player cannot double down for less.

 *These rules are subject to change.*
-*Settings may be added in a future version, so that these rules may be altered.*
+*GameSettings may be added in a future version, so that these rules may be altered.*